‘Tiger, I’m open!’ Lucky Tiger Woods fan catches souvenir at The Masters he will cherish forever

 Agonis says he’s never done anything like that before — and he’s still kind of surprised Woods threw it right to him, and that he caught it.

 “Honestly, shocked with myself that I caught it.
 And he throws a fast one.
 My hand was throbbing for a little bit.
 So good arm, Tiger,” he said.
-“I think he went over there and told JT (Thomas) and they just had a little laugh and moment, too.”
+“I think he went over there and told JT [Justin Thomas] and they just had a little laugh and moment, too.”

 Agonis said he’s going to put the ball in a case and maybe one day if his luck continues, he will get Woods to sign the ball.
 Either way, it’s a Masters memory that he will have for a lifetime.